 Sora continues to harass the King about Riku even after Mickey asks him to respect his promise, and Donald, the jerk of the team, has to pry Sora off!
 You know, this does convey to the audience that Sora is concerned for Riku in a way that’s more natural than the spontaneous wailing of Hollow Bastion, but in a series dedicated to the strength of friendship, Sora disrespecting Mickey’s promise to Riku also makes him look like a colossal ass.
 I can’t deny that, for once, KH2 seems to be depicting Sora with genuine emotion, but it’s still so extreme that now I can’t stand him as a person instead of as a character device!

 The party makes their way to the basement.
 There, they discover DiZ’s computer, and Pence takes the driver’s seat.
 He works out how to use this multi-console assemblage at once, or at least well enough to get to a password screen.
 What could the password be?
 Donald and Goofy assume that Riku would have left them a clue about the password, and remember that he left them the ice-cream bar.
 A bit of an intuitive leap, but not unreasonable.
 That said, the section that follows is stupid.
 The password is “sea-salt ice cream,” naturally, and it’s silly that they’re asking because we’ve heard the words a dozen times in this game alone.
-Like I implied in Hollow Bastion, I think Scrooge’s appearance was supposed to give you one last late-game reminder of the flavour.
+Like I implied in Hollow Bastion, I think Scrooge’s appearance was supposed to give you one last late-game reminder of the flavour, and I guess I have to credit the game for going so far as to not only have a reminder, but to set it up well ahead of time, but sheesh!
 Both Mickey and Olette seem to remember it, and Donald even nearly says it (“salty-sweet,” not “sea-salt”), but for some reason, you have to provide the answer.
 This all seems like a lot of a stretch for one little first-grade riddle.
 There’s really no other way to look at it than: “Nomura really wanted to hype this damn ice cream.”

 After you’ve entered the password, Pence activates a special beam that I guess teleports you into the digital world.
 You could enter.
 Or you could ignore it, and go visit Sora’s pod from earlier, and open that chest I was complaining about during Sora’s first visit here.
 You find it right at the feet of Donald and Goofy’s pods, where Sora would have had to pass on his way out: a chest containing the recipe for the Ultima Weapon keychain.
 Monkeys!
 You wouldn’t have been able to make Ultima back then, of course, but it’s the principle of the thing.
 You can’t make it quite now, either.
 The recipe involves a number of ingredients, including a number of Orichalcum+s you can’t possibly have yet.
 Yup, that’s what those Orichalcum+s are for!